-Regulators approve PG&E bankruptcy plan despite safety fears
+Judge rips PG&E’s safety record before key bankruptcy vote

 Companies can’t be imprisoned, though, an issue that will be highlight next month when PG&E; plans to plead guilty to 84 felony counts of involuntary manslaughter for a 2018 wildfire that wiped out the town of Paradise, California.
 PG&E; will pay a maximum fine of $4 million for those crimes.

-Alsup wants to force PG&E; to adopt even more safety measure while he supervises the utility’s probation for the San Bruno explosion through January 2022, but the company is appealing his proposed restriction on the grounds that those policing powers should be left to the state Public Utilities Commission.
+Alsup wants to force PG&E; to adopt even more safety measure while he supervises the utility’s probation for the San Bruno explosion through January 2022, but the company is appealing his proposed restriction on the grounds that those policing powers should be left to the state Public Utilities Commisson.

-In Thursday’s hearing, Alsup repeatedly expressed frustrations about PG&E;’s past assurances that the utility had become more vigilant bout trimming trees and upgrading its equipment, only to have the utility’s grid ignite more fires.
+In Thursday’s hearing, Alsup repeatedly expressed frustrations about PG&E;’s past assurances that he had become more rigorous about trimming trees and upgrading its equipment, only to have the utility’s grid ignite more fires.
 Those promises “ring hollow after awhile,” Alsup scolded PG&E;’s lawyers before labeling past attempts at improving the maintenance of its power lines as “crappy.”

-While Alsup was raising more safety hearings, one of PG&E;’s top executives delivered more reassurances about the company’s future direction during Thursday’s hearing in the bankruptcy court trial.
+While Alsup was raising more safety hearings, one of PG&E;’s top executives delivered more reassurances about the company’s future direction during the second day of a trial focused on whether a U.S. Bankruptcy Judge Dennis Montali should confirm its bankruptcy plan by a June 30 deadline.

 “We can provide safe service moving forward,” testified Jason Wells, PG&E;’s chief financial officer.

-Christine Hammond, an attorney for the Public Utilities Commission, said state regulators believe PG&E; has been making significant progress toward operating more safely during an appearance before Alsup.
+Christine Hammond, an attorney for the Public Utilities Commission, also said state regulators believe PG&E; has been making significant progress toward operating more safely during an appearance before Alsup.
 She told the judge that regulators are committed to “do more, do better, do faster.”

 The Public Utilities Commission promised to provide Alsup with more details about its controls on PG&E; in a document due in two weeks.
 PG&E; must file additional documents with Alsup in three weeks.